dymmond/esmerald/docs/esmerald.md

 Esmerald is designed to build with python 3.8+ based on standard python type hints and on the top of the heavily known [Starlette](https://github.com/encode/starlette) and [Pydantic](https://github.com/samuelcolvin/pydantic).

+!!!
+Success
+    **The official supported version is always the latest released**.

 ## Motivation